 Steven has a wry sense of humor about his circuitous journey.
 He said he came to New York to find his fame and fortune.
 During a recent interview, he quipped, “I’m still looking for it.”

-For the past five years, Steven has devoted his life to his passion.
+In more recent years, Steven has devoted his life to his passion.
 He specializes in abstractions and non-representational contemporary/modern art.
 He’s had works shown in galleries in the Hudson and Mohawk valleys and has served as a member of the board of directors of the Arts Factory of Montgomery County.

 His hobbies include stamp collecting and model railroading.
 Steven is currently the president of the Mohawk Valley Philatelic Society and of the Hudson Hollow Model Railroad Club, which provides the railroad exhibits at the annual Fonda Fair.